alphin-08/CineSwipe/README.md

+For the best user experience please use it on larger screen sizes like laptops and monitors!

 Account creation and login are temporarily disabled because the free hosting limit has expired.
 Keeping it running requires a paid plan, which I haven’t upgraded yet